qcri/Arabesque/input/user_guide.md

 - Key Class
 - Value Class
 - Reduction function (f(V, V) -> V)
-- (Optional) Function to execute at the end of the aggregation to remove stuff you’re not interested in (it doesn’t aggregate anything)
+- (Optional) Function to execute at the end of the aggregation to remove content you’re not interested in (only keep frequent patterns in the aggregation for instance) or do some other kind of final computation.

 ## Finding Cliques